JanssenProject/jans/terraform-provider-jans/docs/resources/json_web_key.md

 - `key_ops_type` (List of String) The key operations type.
 - `n` (String) The modulus for the RSA public key.
 - `name` (String) Name of the key.
 - `x` (String) The x member contains the x coordinate for the elliptic curve point.
-It is represented as the base64url encoding of the coordinate's big endian representation.
+It is represented as the base64url encoding of the coordinate's big-endian representation.
 - `x5c` (List of String) The x.509 certificate chain.
 The first entry in the array is the certificate to use for token verification; the other certificates can be used to verify this first certificate.
 - `y` (String) The y member contains the y coordinate for the elliptic curve point.
-It is represented as the base64url encoding of the coordinate's big endian representation.
+It is represented as the base64url encoding of the coordinate's big-endian representation.

 ### Read-Only